FinalAsgard/Death_Counter/README.md

 **Use PopUp Alert:** Will give the death information in a pop up window so you can't miss it.

+**Announce Death in Your Guild:** Will share the death message in your guild, if you are in one.

 ## Authors